Alice Bailly: Salon de Independents

 The Salon de Independents was established in 1884 for artists who did not meet traditional standards of artistic style at the time.
 The society was open to everyone and allowed female artists a venue to exhibit their works.
 Alice Bailly was regularly exhibited in the society, along with many other female artists specializing in cubism.
-Pieces featured in the 1913 Salon de Independents, as well as those at the 1914 Salon d'Automne were criticized in er home of Geneva as being "humbug, or worse, cerebral devagations provoking ocular disease and headaches."
+Pieces featured in the 1913 Salon de Independents, as well as those at the 1914 Salon d'Automne were criticized in her home of Geneva as being "humbug, or worse, cerebral devagations provoking ocular disease and headaches."

 Famous works

 Bailly's most famous work is said to be her painting titled Self Portrait, painted in 1917.
 The painting represents a more avant-garde approach to self-portraits than was normally accepted at her time.
 The painting incorporates many styles.
 Her three-quarter-turned pose indicates a traditional self-portrait, while the red, orange and blue hues show Fauve influences.
 When looking at her arms and hands, the arching lines represent the influence of Italian Futurist art.

-Some of her other notable works include At the Ball (1927), The Battle of Tolochenaz (1916), Geneva Harbor (1915), Landscape at Orsay (1912), and Vacation' (1922).
+Some of her other notable works include At the Ball (1927), The Battle of Tolochenaz (1916), Geneva Harbor (1915), Landscape at Orsay (1912), and Vacation (1922).